Skip Navigation

 1. Shows an understanding of words and their meanings

-Benchmark b: Child has mastery of instructional language of the classroom and objects in the classroom.
+Child has mastery of functional and organizational language of the classroom (e.g., same and different, in front of and behind, next to, opposite, below).

-Benchmark c: Child understands the meaning of many thousands of words, many than he or she uses.
+Benchmark c: Child understands or knows the meaning of many thousands of words including disciplinary words, (e.g., science, social studies, math, and literacy) many more than he or she routinely uses (receptive language).

-2. Uses an expanded vocabulary to describe many objects, actions, and events
+2. Shows increased vocabulary to describe many objects, actions, and events

 1. Uses age-appropriate grammar in conversations and increasingly complex phrases and sentences